Prelude to the Battle of Amelia Springs

 The Union Army of the Potomac relentlessly engaged the Confederate Army of Northern Virginia throughout the spring of 1864.
-By June, Grant forced Lee to retreat to the Richmond-Petersburg, Virginia area.
-Thereafter, both armies entrenched, and a stalemate ensued for the next ten months.
-During that period, Grant probed Lee’s defenses, but to no avail.
-Despite being well entrenched, the Confederate situation grew progressively worse as their supplies dwindled.
+By June, Grant forced Lee to retreat to the Richmond-Petersburg area.
+Thereafter, both armies were entrenched, and a stalemate ensued for the next ten months.
+During that period, Grant probed Lee’s defenses to no avail.
+Despite being well-entrenched, the Confederate situation grew progressively worse as their supplies dwindled.

 Lee’s plan was to march his beleaguered army west to Amelia Court House, where he expected to find much-needed provisions.
 From there, he intended to move south and join forces with Major General Joseph E. Johnston’s Army of North Carolina.
 As the Confederates moved west, Sheridan’s cavalry began hounding them almost immediately.
 On April 3, cavalry from both sides met in the inconclusive Battle of Namozine Church.

 Two days later, another cavalry engagement erupted north of Amelia Springs.
 Three brigades of Major General Fitzhugh Lee’s Confederate cavalry (commanded by Brigadier General Martin Gary, Major General Thomas L. Rosser, and Brigadier General Thomas T. Munford) counterattacked a brigade of Major General George Crook’s Union cavalry (commanded by Brigadier General Henry E. Davies, Jr.) about three miles north of Amelia Springs.
 Davies’s cavalry was returning from a raid on the Army of Northern Virginia’s supply train near Painesville.
 The two cavalry forces fought a running battle through Amelia Springs almost to Jetersville, six miles southwest of Amelia Court House, where Robert E. Lee planned to concentrate his army.

 Casualty totals at the Battle of Amelia Springs are imprecise.
 The Union lost between 110 and 160 soldiers (killed, wounded, and captured or missing).
-The actual number of Confederates casualties at the Battle of Amelia Springs is unknown, but estimates place the total in the neighborhood of 100 or fewer.
+The actual number of Confederate casualties at the Battle of Amelia Springs is unknown, but estimates place the total in the neighborhood of 100 or fewer.
 The battle accomplished little other than forcing the Army of Northern Virginia to detour around Jetersville on its journey to Amelia Court House.